kollokollo/MQTT-Hyperdash/README.md

 <img src="screenshots/Haussteuerung.png">

+#### rule-engine

+Rule engines are ment to be applications running completely in the background.
+They do not interact directly with user.
+Their function is to subscribe to a set of topics, watch their updates and trigger a routine, which calculates something based on the input topics and finally puplish the result to output topics, which then can trigger other rules or rule engines.
+They also can perform actions on the machine they are running, like excecuting shell scripts when a topic content matches a certain pattern.
+With multuple rule engines running even on different computers using the same broker, one can implmenent a full automation control, which would create the Internet of Things.
+However the concept of rule engines is not new and can be found in other automation concepts as well.
+This  implementation is focused on high performance quick reaction, and reliablility.
+And the realization is not very complicated.
+Please read the the rule engine howto in the doc/ section.

 The project is still in beta phase.
 Please see the CONTRIBUTING.md how you can help to improve the project.